Les Diaboliques (film): Writing

-It was Clouzot's wife Vera who drew his attention to the Boileau-Narcejac novel.
-Clouzot read it through the night and optioned the rights in the morning.
+Director Henri-Georges Clouzot's wife, Véra, initially drew his attention to the Boileau-Narcejac novel on which the film is based.
+Clouzot read it through the night and optioned the rights the following morning.
 He and his brother Jean (who took the pseudonym Jérôme Géronimi) spent 18 months adapting the novel.
 In the book, the action takes place between Enghien-les-Bains and Nantes but Clouzot transposed it to Saint-Cloud and Niort, his own birthplace.
 He was not particularly interested in the insurance scam that was the criminal motive in the book.
 He switched the gender of the murderers and invented the private-school setting.

-Susan Hayward suggests that the gender switch made by Clouzot was caused not so much by censorship considerations (in the source novel, Lucienne and Mireille turn out to be a pair of lesbian lovers), but by his desire to create a sizeable role for his wife.
+Film historian Susan Hayward suggests that the gender switch made by Clouzot was caused not so much by censorship considerations (in the source novel, Lucienne and Mireille turn out to be a pair of lesbian lovers), but by his desire to create a sizeable role for his wife.
 The book has only one principal female character, Lucienne, since the supposed victim, Mireille disappears early on.
-Vera with her distinctly feminine demeanor was ill-suited for the role of Lucienne (called Nicole in the film).
-So in Clouzot's script, Mireille (now named Christina) is the one who has a weak heart, and is the object of manipulation of her husband Michel and his mistress Nicole.
-Clouzot also followed the convention that the culprits should be exposed by the detective in the end (another departure from the novel where the authors let them get away).
+Véra, with her distinctly feminine demeanor, was ill-suited for the role of Lucienne (called Nicole in the film).
+So in Clouzot's script, Mireille (now named Christina) is the character who has a weak heart, and is the object of manipulation of her husband Michel and his mistress Nicole.
+Clouzot also followed the convention that the culprits should be exposed by the detective in the end (another departure from the novel, where the authors let them get away).